Sports Coach Logo Sports Coach Training Principles Fitness Components

 Interval Training improves heart efficiency

-The amount of blood pumped throughout the body can be improved in two different ways.
-First of all, the amount of blood is expelled by the heart.
-Secondly, heart rate, which is the rate that the heart pumps blood.
+The amount of blood pumped throughout the body can be improved in two ways: first, the amount of blood expelled by the heart, and second, heart rate, which is the rate at which the heart pumps blood.

-Research shows that fit individuals have a lower than average resting pulse.
-Interval training makes the heart stronger, allowing for more blood to be expelled with each pump.
-This means that your heart will not have to pump as often, thus reducing your resting heart rate.
+Research shows that fit individuals have a lower-than-average resting pulse.
+Interval training strengthens the heart, allowing more blood to be expelled with each pump.
+It means your heart will not pump as often, thus reducing your resting heart rate.

 Interval Training reduces insulin dependency

 Essentially, the body uses insulin to transport sugar to cells in glucose to be used as energy.
-Exercise at a high level of intensity causes the body to produce lactate, which is a good thing.
+Exercise at a high level of intensity causes the body to produce lactate, which is good.

-The benefits of interval training positively affect the lives of both diabetics and non-diabetics alike.
-Lactate is transported to cells much easier than glucose, and it does not require any insulin to do so.
-Lactate is then converted into pyruvate, a significant chemical used to produce energy quickly.
+The benefits of interval training positively affect the lives of diabetics and non-diabetics.
+Lactate is transported to cells much easier than glucose, and it does not require insulin to do so.
+Lactate is then converted into pyruvate, a significant chemical that produces energy quickly.

 Finally